This is the multi-page printable view of this section. Click here to print.

 - Example: August 31, September 30, …, December 31

-- If -2 is entered, it means the day before the last day of the month.
+- If you enter -2, it means the day before the last day of each month.

 - Example: August 30, September 29, …, December 30

-- If there are schedules with overlapping execution times, they may not run normally.
-Please try to avoid overlapping execution times if possible.
+- If there are schedules with overlapping execution times, they may not run correctly.
+Please try to avoid overlapping execution times as much as possible.

-You can modify the schedule of the Auto-Scaling Group.
-To modify the schedule of the Auto-Scaling Group, follow these steps.
+You can modify the schedule of an Auto-Scaling Group.
+To modify the schedule of an Auto-Scaling Group, follow these steps.

-Auto-Scaling Group menu is clicked.
-It moves to the Auto-Scaling Group list page.
+- Click the Auto-Scaling Group menu.
+Navigate to the Auto-Scaling Group List page.

-Auto-Scaling Group list page, click the resource to check the detailed information.
-Move to the Auto-Scaling Group details page.
+- On the Auto-Scaling Group List page, click the resource for which you want to view detailed information.
+You will be taken to the Auto-Scaling Group Details page.

-Click the Schedule Tab.
-It moves to the Schedule Tab page.
+- Click the Schedule Tab.
+You will be taken to the Schedule Tab page.

 - Desired: The target number of servers within the Auto-Scailg Group